AK-Homberger/ESP32CAM_RC-CAR/README.md

 As chassis, I use the Joy-IT ROBOT CAR KIT 01.
 This is easy to mount.
 Just follow the assembling instructions.

 On the chassis, you can screw the camera to the top plate using one of the pre-drilled holes.
-The motor driver an the battery I simply connected with double sided tape.
+The motor driver and the battery I simply connected with double sided tape.

 The two motors left and right are connected (soldered) in [parallel](Motor.jpg).
 Make sure that they move in the same direction when powered.
 As motor driver the L298N is used.
 The left/right motor is the connected to the two outputs on the motor driver.
 Make sure that direction is right for forward/backwards for both sides.
 If necessary change the cable connection.